Check out the activities below, we will release a new activity every Monday, Wednesday and Friday!

 On Tuesday at 4pm we will reveal the answers to this week's question, so you can see if you worked it out correctly!

 Each week we will choose a winner who will receive a goody bag, and the winning entry will be posted on Twitter.
-The weekly winners will also be entered into a prize draw for an Amazon gift voucher!
+The weekly winners will also be entered into the #WinItWednesday Prize Draw for a chance to win one of two £20 Amazon gift vouchers!

 Winners announced at 10am on Wednesdays.